Garbology: Investigative uses

-Another use of garbology is as an investigative tool of law enforcement, corporate espionage, or other types of investigations.
+A. J. Weberman coined the word garbology in 1971 when he searched through Bob Dylan's trash for journalistic information.
+In this sense, the concept is used as an investigative tool of law enforcement (as endorsed by California v.
+Greenwood), corporate espionage, or other types of investigations.
 This not only includes physical sorting of papers from a rubbish bin but also analysis of files found in a computer's recycle bin.

 The FBI ran "trash covers" against various organizations deemed subversive in the early 1950s.
 The Trinity Foundation used such measures to demonstrate that the organization of the crooked televangelist Robert Tilton discarded prayer requests it received after removing the money inside.
+Investigator Benjamin Pell sold information gleaned from paperwork in prominent people's garbage to the British press in the 1990s.

 In some countries garbology is illegal unless it is being used by the country's intelligence services.
 However journalists continue to use it to investigate the stories they produce.